SunshineDaydeam/Burger-App/README.md

 ## Heroku Hosting
-- App is hosted live
+- App is hosted live at https://burger-app-.herokuapp.com/

 ## The App Itself